 Kinect can be combined with Oculus Rift to get full body tracking.

 Important Note: the combination of Kinect with HTC Vive is supported but will lead to major tracking issues for the HTC Vive because the IR beam from the Kinect will interfere with the IR signals coming from the lighthouses.
+It is recommended to position the Kinect at an angle of 90 relative to the lighthouses.

 Microsoft Kinect 2 is supported in InstantVR Advanced and Edge version 3.0 and higher.